hneth/riskyr/README.md

 plot(s21, plot.type = "plane", what = "NPV")  # plot plane (as a function of sens x spec):
 ```

-We hope that these examples succeeded in whetting your appetite for visual exploration.
+We hope that this brief overview managed to whet your appetite for visual exploration.
 If so, call `riskyr.guide()` for viewing the package vignettes and obtaining additional information.

 About
 -----